3DJakob/react-tinder-card/readme.md

 Callback that will be executed when a `TinderCard` has unfulfilled the requirement necessary to be swiped in a direction on release.

+### `rotateOnDrag`

+- optional
+- type: `boolean`
+- default: `true`

+Enable or disable rotating the card when dragging.
+Not rotating the card gives better performance.

 ### `className`

 - optional